mitotic/slidoc/README.md

 PluginDef: sqrtTest = {
 // Sample code for embedding Javascript formulas ("macros") in questions and answers.
-// Plugin object sqrtTest is automatically attached to global object SlidocPlugins
+// Plugin object sqrtTest is automatically attached to global object Slidoc.PluginDefs
 // Special function init is called for each slide.
 // Define formulas as functions in the plugin object.
 // Special function expect should return the expected answer.